 The estimated \$110,000 cost for consulting services was recommended by the infrastructure Surtax Advisory Committee and approved by the BCC at their regular meeting on August 20, 2019.
-Mission Critical Partners, Inc. has been engaged to assist with the design and selection of the appropriate communications equipment.
+Mission Critical Partners, Inc. has been engaged to assist with the design and selection of the appropriate communications equipment and improvements, and with selection of a consultant.
+Award of contract is anticipated in March, 2021.